Bergenia ‘Bressingham White’

 Tough, weed suppressing ground-cover

-Solid root systems make Bergenia indispensable as binding plants for banks and slopes in shaded areas where they can effectively bind the soil from slipping.
+But solid root systems make Bergenia indispensable as binding plants for banks and slopes in shaded areas.
 While the complete foliage cover means you don’t have to be down on hands and knees weeding on the slope.

 Low maintenance & undemanding